If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 What Are Eating Disorders?

-Eating disorders are serious, life-threatening illnesses characterized by extreme disruptions in eating behaviors, thoughts, and emotions.
+Eating disorders are serious, life-threatening illnesses characterized by extreme disruptions in eating behaviours, thoughts, and emotions.
 These disorders affect people of all body sizes and are often accompanied by anxiety, depression, isolation, and feelings of shame.
 In severe cases, eating disorders can lead to self-harm, suicidal thoughts, and medical complications that may be fatal if left untreated.

 Eating disorders don’t just affect the individual—they also disrupt families, interfere with education and careers, and damage personal relationships.
-While each disorder has its unique symptoms, they are generally marked by abnormal eating behaviors, such as restricting food intake or binge eating, often driven by negative body image and self-esteem issues.
+While each disorder has its unique symptoms, they are generally marked by abnormal eating behaviours, such as restricting food intake or binge eating, often driven by negative body image and self-esteem issues.
 However, eating disorders are much more than a distorted relationship with food—they are serious conditions that impact both mental and physical health.

 Types of Eating Disorders We Treat